Armed Felony Defense Attorneys

 The use of other types of weapons can enhance criminal penalties as well.
 A deadly weapon is defined as any thing that is used, intended to be used or threatened to be used in a manner that is capable of producing death or serious bodily injury.
 It is illegal for almost all felons to possess a deadly weapon.
 A knife, motor vehicle or other object could be considered a deadly weapon depending on the circumstances.

-The lawyers of Cohen & Winters defend clients charged with committing a felony with a weapon.
+The criminal defense lawyers of Cohen & Winters defend clients charged with committing a felony with a weapon.
 If you’ve been charged, don’t wait.
 Contact us today for free consultation.